Gadangadang/Fys-Stk4155/Project 2/README.md

 ```
 pip install -r requirements
 ```
+It is also good to remember to read the section in the main ReadME file regarding TensorFlow on M1 macs if one has that, <br />
+as the software will be used in some capacity in this project.

-This project aimes to look at how Neural Networks handle different challanges, from regression to classification.
+This project aimes to look at how Neural Networks handle different challanges, from regression to classification. <br />
-We look first at Stochastic gradient descent compared to OLS and Ridge, and then implement that method into the Neural Network and compare it to OLS and Ridge aswell.
-Then we will try to permorme classification on breast cancer and digit data from Sciki-Learn, and test its accuracy against logistic regression and Scikit-learn.
+We look first at Stochastic gradient descent compared to OLS and Ridge, and then implement that method into <br />
+the Neural Network and compare it to OLS and Ridge aswell.
+Then we will try to permorme classification on breast cancer <br />
+and digit data from Sciki-Learn, and test its accuracy against logistic regression and Scikit-learn.

 The project folder is structured in the following way: <br />